ziv/cho/docs/rfcs/web.md

 Libraries support this interface include Zod, Yup, Joi, Valibot, and many others.

-The following types are supported:
+The following types should be supported:

 | Type                      | Description                                                     |
 |---------------------------|-----------------------------------------------------------------|